Marine Ecology Event

 What is the 4-H State Marine Ecology Event?

-The 4-H State Marine Ecology Event (MEE) is a competitive event that provides 4-H youth with an opportunity to demonstrate their knowledge of the marine and aquatic worlds.
+The 4-H State Marine Ecology Event (MEE) provides 4-H youth with opportunities to demonstrate their knowledge of the marine and aquatic worlds.
 To prepare for the MEE, 4-H Leaders and club members go on marine field trips, visit museums and aquariums, have group study sessions, conduct internet research, and develop their own “mock contests”.
 In the process, youth learn important life skills.

 The contest is divided into 5 sections.
 They are